Skip to main content

 • Step 3: Build the Next.js frontend using React Server Components for product and collection pages

-• Step 4: Optimise all images with next/image, defer third-party scripts, lazy load below-the-fold content
+• Step 4: Optimize all images with next/image, defer third-party scripts, lazy load below-the-fold content

 • Step 5: Deploy to Vercel Edge Network.
 Pre-generate top product pages at build time